JDubbTX/OpenIBMi/src/posts/2023-12-14-Node-Red-Kafka.md

 {% endwrap %}

 We will discuss the **ODBC_CONNECTION** configuration node more in a bit.
+For now, perform the following steps:

-For now, go ahead and drag the ODBC node onto the workspace and rewire the nodes so that ODBC is in between the inject node and debug node.
+1. Drag the newly installed ODBC node onto the workspace
+2. Rewire the nodes so that ODBC is in between the inject node and debug node.

+<video src="/assets/video/Node-Red-4.mp4" autoplay muted loop class="object-cover w-full h-full"></video>

+What's this?
+A red triangle has appeared on the newly placed ODBC node.
+The red triangle is telling us there is an error in the node's configuration.
+That makes sense, because we haven't configured it yet.
+Node-RED is a bit magical, but not so magic as to guess how the ODBC node is to connect to the database.
+Therefore we must configure it.

+1. Double click on the ODBC node
+2. Click the Pencil button next to `Add new ODBC_CONNECTION`
+3. In the *Add new ODBC_CONNECTION config node* dialogue, enter `DSN=PUB400` for the Connection String.
+4. Click the **Add** button
+5. Enter a simple SQL statement, like `Select * from customer` in the Query box.
+6. Click **Done**.